sergiowjr/shoppingreact_mine/README.md

-# coding-project-template

 ## Overview
 This project has 50 points for 20 tasks.
 As part of the assignment, at least one of your peers will grade your final assignment.
-Similarly, you will grade one of your peersí projects.
+Similarly, you will grade one of your peers‚Äô projects.
 Your peer evaluator will be provided with the link to your GitHub repository and the link to your website.
 Each peer evaluator will receive objective grading criteria so they can determine how many points to assess for each task.

 ## Grading Criteria Overview
 ### 50 points, 20 tasks